jopadan/bround/README.md

 # bround
-bround, broundf, ubround, ubroundf - mantissa overflow round to nearest un/signed byte for C99 and above
+bround, broundf, broundh, ubround, ubroundf, ubroundh - mantissa overflow round to nearest un/signed byte for C23 and above

 ## About